Sijmen/SwitchIt/README.md

 # Home automation with a Raspberry Pi B rev2
 ## Connecting the RF transmitter
-Connect a RF tranmitter with a frequency of 433MHz or 434MHz with its:
+Connect a RF transmitter with a frequency of 433MHz or 434MHz with its:

 * Vcc to pin 4 (Vcc 5V)
 * GND to pin 6 (GND)
 * Data to pin 8 (TX)

 If you have an ANT connection, it is the antenna.
-To improve performance it should be connected to a wire of around 10cm.
+To improve performance it should be connected to a wire of around 17cm.

-## Connecting the IR receiver

-* VCC to pin 1 (3.3V)
-* GND to pin 14 (GND)
-* OUT to pin 16

 The pin numbering runs from 1 to 26, how this numbering runs can be found at [a RPi Low-level peripherals wiki][src] or by searching Google for [raspberry pi pin layout][src2] .